H3N741CH1CK3N/snekbot/README.md

 experience without being overly complex or serious.

 I built SnekBot mainly to experiment with and test ideas, so things may change over time.
-It is not meant to be perfect - just fun to use and explore!
+It is not meant to be perfect.. just fun to use and explore!

 ## Features